Amanda E. Seitz

 Amanda Seitz joined Ropes & Gray’s Chicago office in 2017 as a litigation associate.
 Amanda focuses her practice on representing clients in connection with government enforcement actions, internal investigations, compliance matters, and complex commercial litigation.
 Amanda also maintains an active pro bono practice.

 During law school, Amanda served on the board of the Chicago Law Foundation, a student-directed, not-for-profit group that awards grants to law students who devote their summers to working in the public interest.
 Amanda worked as a legal intern with the St. Louis County Counselor’s Office.
 Prior to law school, Amanda interned at the Constitutional Rights Foundation Chicago.

-- Assisting private equity sponsors and their portfolio companies to identify, assess, and mitigate corruption, sanctions, and money-laundering risks related to various transactions and investments.
+- Assisting private equity sponsors and their portfolio companies to identify, assess, and mitigate litigation risks related to various transactions and investments.

 - JD, The University of Chicago Law School, 2017

 - BA (History & Secondary Education), summa cum laude, Illinois Wesleyan University, 2014; Phi Kappa Phi, Dean’s List